Multiple myeloma is mainly treated with drugs.

 - prolong survival

-High-dose chemotherapy with autologous stem cell support (HDT with SCS) can prolong survival in younger patients.
-In some cases, an allogeneic stem cell transplantation may be appropriate.
+High-dose chemotherapy with autologous stem cell support (ASCT) can prolong survival in younger patients.
+In rare cases, an allogeneic stem cell transplantation may be alternative.

-Allogeneic stem cell transplantation has curative potential and can provide a very long remission in those with a suitable donor.
+Allogeneic stem cell transplantation has curative potential.
 However, the risk of fatal or troublesome side effects is so substantial that the treatment is rarely used.
-Allogeneic stem cell transplant with reduced pre-treatment is under evaluation in multiple studies and is so far not established in the primary treatment.
+Allogeneic stem cell transplantation is so far not established in the routine treatment.

-Patients who cannot be offered high-dose treatment are given chemotherapy to improve quality of life and prolong survival
+Patients who cannot be offered high-dose treatment are given myeloma directed drugs to improve quality of life and prolong survival.